HITsz-TMG/awesome-llm-attributions/README.md

 ## 7. Limitations, Future Directions and Challenges in Attribution

-      a. hallucination of fact attribution
+      a. hallucination of attribution i.e. does attribution faithfully to its content?
       b.
-Inability to attribute parameter knowledge of model self
+Inability to attribute parameter knowledge of model self.
       c.
-Validity of the knowledge source, some evidence may be wrong - source trustworthiness
+Validity of the knowledge source - source trustworthiness.
+Faithfulness ≠ Factuality
       d.
 Bias in attribution method
       e.
 Over-attribution & under-attribution
       f.
 Knowledge conflict